norepy0317/Project-2-fr/README.md

 Code Explanation:

-Hurricane Class: Stores attributes of the hurricane, such as name, level, and location. rank_hurricanes() Function: Sorts the hurricanes first by severity (category) and then by name or location.
+Hurricane Class: Stores attributes of the hurricane, such as name, level, and location.

+Function: Sorts the hurricanes first by severity (category) and then by name or location.

 Sample Data: Hardcoded list of hurricanes is used for demonstration purposes.

 Output Display: Displays the ranked list of hurricanes in the terminal.

 5. Functionalities and Test Results

 Core Functionalities

 The Hurricane Ranking System supports the following key functionalities: